Glokc0ma/SD-Maid-Pro/Setup.md

 ## Secondary Storage Setup
 Secondary storage setup is a step that is only available on Android 5.0+.
 It's purpose is to grant SD Maid read/write access to storage locations through the system built-in [Android Storage Accessframework (SAF)](http://developer.android.com/guide/topics/providers/document-provider.html).
 Since Android 4.4 most devices no longer allow apps to write to the secondary storage (e.g. external/removable sdcards) and accessing sdcards through the SAF only works since 5.0.
 So sadly Android 4.4 users are out of luck.
 Anyways, if you reach this step, SD Maid will display a list of storage locations she would like to be granted access to.

-Follow these steps:
+#### Steps
 * Tap an orange entry, remember the location it displays, e.g. `/storage/sdcard1`
-* In the newly opened window open the drawer on the left and select the related storage entry
+* In the new window open the drawer on the left and select the related storage entry
 * If there is no entry for your sdcard, close the drawer again, tap the overflow menu button in the top right corner and select `Show sdcards`, then repeat the previous step.
 * After selecting the respective storage you should now see it's content in the main window.
 * At the top right or bottom right corner, press the select button.